Wedg/Alice.jl/README.md

 Note that a reference to the original data is used as opposed to a copy for better memory management.
 So if the data is changed that will also change the data in this data container.

 #### Step 2 - Create input layer
-There is only 1 function:
+There is only 1 method:
 - `InputLayer(databox, batch_size)`

   (`databox` is a data container described above and `batch_size` is an integer giving the number of observations of the training set in each mini-batch.)